sage-code/eve/manual/structure.md

 One method can receive multiple arguments of the same type separated by comma into one parameter.

-* The variadic parameter name start with "*" prefix.
+* The variadic parameter name are declared using "*" instead of ":".
-* The surplus of arguments are captured into last parameter named: "*args".
+* The surplus of arguments are captured into last parameter named: "args".
-* We can use any name instead of "args" but this is the default name.
+* We can use any name instead of "args" but this is the usual name.

 **example**
 ```